Nuitka/Nuitka/README.rst

     pack for best results (Nuitka filters away garbage outputs, but only for that language).

-- Python: Version 2.6, 2.7 or 3.2, 3.3, 3.4, 3.5, 3.6 (yes, but read below)
+- Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6 (yes, but read below)

-  .. admonition:: Python3, but 3.2, 3.3, and 3.4 need other Python versions as
+  .. admonition:: Python3, but 3.3, and 3.4 need other Python versions as
      a *compile time* dependency

-     Nuitka itself is fully compatible with all mentions version, Scons is not.
+     Nuitka itself is fully compatible with all mentioned versions, Scons as as an internally used tool is not.

-     For these versions, you *need* a Python2 or Python3.5 installed as well, but only during the compile time only.
+     For these versions, you *need* a Python2 or Python3.5 or higher installed as well, but only during the compile time only.
 That is for use with Scons (which orchestrates the C compilation), which does not support the same Python versions as Nuitka.

   .. admonition:: Moving to other machines